fleetdm/fleet/handbook/sales/README.md

 - If the contact's organization in Salesforce is incorrect and we know where they're moving to, navigate to the contact in Salesforce, change the "Account name" to the contact's new organization, and save.

-### Create a subscription order form
+### Send an order form

+In order to be transparent, Fleet sends order forms within 30 days of opportunity creation in most cases.
+All quotes and purchase orders must be approved by the CRO and 🌐 [Head of Digital Experience](https://fleetdm.com/handbook/digital-experience#team) before being sent to the prospect or customer.
+Often, the CRO will request legal review of any unique terms required.
+To prepare and send a subscription order form the Fleet owner of the opportunity (usually AE or CSM) will:

 1. Navigate to the ["Template gallery"](https://docs.google.com/document/u/0/?tgif=d&ftv=1) in Google Docs and create a copy of the "TEMPLATE - Order form".
 2. Add/remove table rows as needed for multi-year deals.
 3. Where possible, include a graphic of the customer's logo.
-Use good judgement and omit if a high quality graphic is unavailable.
+Use good judgment and omit if a high-quality graphic is unavailable.
 If in doubt, ask Digital Experience for help.

 > **Important**
 > - All changes to the [subscription agreement template](https://docs.google.com/document/d/1X4fh2LsuFtAVyQDnU1ZGBggqg-Ec00vYHACyckEooqA/edit?tab=t.0), or [standard terms](http://fleetdm.com/terms) must be brought to ["🦢🗣 Design review (#g-digital-experience)"](https://app.zenhub.com/workspaces/-g-digital-experience-6451748b4eb15200131d4bab/board?sprints=none) for approval.
 > - All non-standard (from another party) subscription agreements, NDAs, and similar contracts require legal review from Digital Experience before being signed.
 [Create an issue to request legal review](https://github.com/fleetdm/confidential/blob/main/.github/ISSUE_TEMPLATE/contract-review.md).

-### Send a quote

-In order to be transparent, Fleet sends order forms within 30 days of opportunity creation in most cases.
-All quotes and purchase orders must be approved by the CRO and 🌐 [Head of Digital Experience](https://fleetdm.com/handbook/digital-experience#team) before being sent to the prospect or customer.
-Often, the CRO will request legal review of any unique terms required.
-To prepare the and send a subscription order form the Fleet owner of the opportunity (usually AE or CSM) will:

-1. Follow the steps to [create an order form](https://fleetdm.com/handbook/sales#create-a-subscription-order-from)
-- Docusign can be used to create a [standard Purchase Order](https://www.loom.com/share/Loom-Message-16-January-2023-2ba8cf195ec645ebabac267d7df59823?sid=214f8c6b-beb3-427a-a3a8-e8c20b5dc350) if no special terms or pricing are needed.
-- Before sending to prospect, work with the Finance team to verify if sales tax needs to be charged and, if so, how much.
-Create a subscription agreement

-### Schedule a Solutions Consultant for prospect meeting

-To schedule an [ad hoc meeting](https://www.vocabulary.com/dictionary/ad%20hoc) with a Fleet prospect, the Account Executive (AE) will [open an issue](https://github.com/fleetdm/confidential/issues/new?assignees=&labels=%23g-sales%2C%23solutions-consultant%2C%3Adiscovery%2C%3Ademo%2C%3Ascoping%2C%3Atech-eval&projects=&template=custom-request.md&title=prospect+name+-+prep+%28date%29+-+discovery%2Cdemo%2Cscoping+%28date%29).
- - Use [this calendly link](https://calendly.com/fleetdm/talk-to-a-solutions-consultant) to obtain SC availability.
- - The AE will populate this issue with the appropriate dates for an internal prep meeting as well as the dates for the external prospect meeting.
- - Do not assign the issue.
-The Director of Solutions Consulting will assign the issue.
- - Ensure that the product category is defined ("Endpoint ops", "Device management", or "Vulnerability management") in the description of the issue.
+4. In the internal Slack channel for the deal, at-mention the CRO and the Head of Digital Experience with a link to the docx version of the order and ask them to approve the order form.
+5. Once approved, send the order to the prospect.

 ### Send an NDA to a customer